What if Twitter had existed during the 1798 rebellion in Wexford?

 01 02 03 04 05 0606_b 07 08 08_b 09 10 11 12 13 14 15 16 17 18 19 19_b 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 3636_b 37 38 39 40 41 41_b42 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 61 62 62_b63 64

 After the Battle of Oulart Hill, the United Irishmen grew in size.
-Although news of the victory was instantaneous in the fictional tweets above – in reality, it took days before anyone knew what had happened to the North Cork Militia.
-Over the coming days and weeks, the rebels went on to capture the garrison at Enniscorthy and the town of Wexford.
-By the time they had reached the outskirts of Wexford, their numbers had swelled to roughly 10,000 people.
+Although news of the victory was instantaneous in the fictional tweets above, it took days before anyone knew what had happened to the North Cork Militia.
+Over the coming days and weeks, the rebels captured the garrison at Enniscorthy before advancing on Wexford Town.
+By the time they reached the outskirts of the town, their numbers had swelled to roughly 10,000 people.